sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/3 - Coalescence/3 - Sans.md

 ****

-The changes would keep coming.
+The changes from the norm would keep coming.

 Toriel entered into the front 'yard' of her home, her guests following, only to pause at the sight of an unknown skeleton monster sitting on the steps.